wchesley/The-Notebook/School/Business-Law/BusinessLawNotes.md

 - Subject matter ilegality

 ## Acceptance
-- Necessary to craete a valid and enforceable contract
+- Necessary to create a valid and enforceable contract
     - bilateral contract: accepted when offeree has made the rquired promise
     - Unilateral contract: Accepted by performing a requested act
 - Mirror image rule: to create a binding contract, accepteance must match the offer **exactly**